rozbb/rust-hpke/README.md

 To run all tests, execute `cargo test --all-features`.
 This includes known-answer tests.

-Classical (i.e., non-post-quantum) ciphersuites test against `test-vector-COMMIT_ID.json`,where `COMMIT_ID` is the short commit of the version of the [spec](https://github.com/cfrg/draft-irtf-cfrg-hpke) that the test vectors came from.
+Classical (i.e., non-post-quantum) ciphersuites test against `test-vectors/origrfc-COMMIT_ID.json`,where `COMMIT_ID` is the short commit of the version of the [spec](https://github.com/cfrg/draft-irtf-cfrg-hpke) that the test vectors came from.
 The finalized spec uses commit `5f503c5`.
 See the [reference implementation](https://github.com/cisco/go-hpke) for information on how to generate a test vector.

-Post-quantum ciphersuites (including hybrid), test against `test-vectors-go-COMMIT_ID.json` in the same way.
-The commit ID corresponds to Filippo's [Go HPKE](https://github.com/FiloSottile/hpke) repo.
-The latest commit fetched was `8aa8a04`.
-The vectors in turn come from the [reference implementation](https://github.com/hpkewg/hpke-pq) repo of the PQ extension standard, at commit `c523f03`.
+Post-quantum ciphersuites (including hybrid), test against `test-vectors/pq-COMMIT_ID.json` in the same way.
+The commit ID refers to the [reference implementation](https://github.com/hpkewg/hpke-pq) repo of the PQ extension standard, at commit `53273fb`.
 The JSON file was trimmed to only include test vectors from ciphersuites implemented in this crate.

 Benchmarks
 ----------